Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

  - Introduce the concept of Runtime, and mention it throughout the post.
  - Check how many times I said "finally".
  - Explicitly mention and define "single-pass".
- - When leaking mmap, talk a little about function pointers safety.

 This is the second post of a blog post series where I will reproduce [Eli Bendersky’s Adventures In JIT Compilation series][eli], but this time using the